 Market Review: Open

-Submissions on the scoping paper are due by 6 March 2018.
+Submissions on the draft report are due by 24 May 2018.

-On 20 December 2017 the Council of Australian Governments Energy Council (the COAG Energy Council) provided the Australian Energy Market Commission (AEMC) with terms of reference to conduct a biennial review into the growth in liquidity in the wholesale gas and pipeline capacity trading markets.
+On 20 December 2017 the Council of Australian Governments Energy Council (the COAG Energy Council) provided the AEMC with terms of reference to conduct a biennial review into the growth in liquidity in the wholesale gas and pipeline capacity trading markets.